Navong/news-backend/README.md

 2. The CI/CD pipeline will automatically:
    - Build and push a Docker image.
    - Deploy the updated backend to your Raspberry Pi.

+## Troubleshooting
+- **SSH Errors**: Ensure the Raspberry Pi username, password, and IP address are correct.
+- **Git Clone Issues**: Verify the repository URL and network connectivity.
+- **Docker Issues**: Check Docker logs on the Raspberry Pi for detailed error messages.